Nigerian election delay probably reduced turnout: U.S. observer

 A credible and relatively calm vote would open a new chapter in the chequered political history of Nigeria, where nearly six decades of independence have been tarnished by military coups, endemic corruption and secessionist movements.

-Asked about the early results, Buhari said: “I don’t want to depend on rumours, but we will rather wait for INEC to announce the results”.
+Asked about the early results, Buhari said: “I don’t want to depend on rumors, but we will rather wait for INEC to announce the results”.

 The election was postponed on Feb.
 16, just hours before it was due to begin, with authorities citing problems in delivering ballot papers and results sheets.